Speakup, written by Kirk Reiser and Andy Berdan, is a screen review package for the Linux operating system.

 There are a number of synths which we have not undertaken to write drivers for yet because we do not either have a synth to work with or cannot get documentation.
 The TrippleTalk PCI falls into this category.

-Speakup is a set of kernel patches which means you should have some kernel building experience before attempting to install it from source code.
+Speakup is a set of kernel modules which means you should have some kernel building experience before attempting to install it from source code.
 We have tried to make the patching and configuration as painless as possible, but kernel compilation is an involved process requiring a good understanding of your hardware.